 Development of the Stream Function Assessment Method has been primarily funded by the U.S. Environmental Protection Agency through cooperative agreements (Wetland Program Development Grants) and contracts.

-Cover photo courtesy of Oregon Department of State Lands.
+Cover photo of the Metolius River courtesy of the Oregon Department of State Lands.

 The SFAM Method (calculator workbook) and this User Manual should be cited as: